 “I had that familiar conviction that life was beginning over again with the summer,” wrote Fitzgerald in The Great Gatsby.
-This summer we’re all feeling a bit of that sentiment, of life restarting after a long, long winter.
-Here we offer seven pieces to inspire days of reading by the sea, or on the sofa.
+As we embrace the season of refresh and reboot, here are seven pieces to inspire days of reading by the sea, or on the sofa.
 It’s summertime—let’s lean into it.

 Derek Walcott